The Critical Importance Of Praise And Encouragement In Child Development

 Though the worlds “encouragement” and “praise” sounds to be synonyms, the outcome of each of these when demonstrated on a child are different.

-Children need Praise to fulfil the following 3 needs:
+Children Need Praise to Fulfil 3 Needs

 • Recognition